The Ryan Foundation

 Application Success Factors

-1. Geographic alignment with founders' roots: Organizations based in or serving the Omaha, Nebraska area have received the vast majority of documented grants.
+1. Geographic alignment with founders' roots: Organisations based in or serving the Omaha, Nebraska area have received the vast majority of documented grants.
 The founders' deep ties to this community, including Dr. Ryan's career at UNMC and Streck Labs, appear to drive geographic preferences.

-6. Multi-year or capital project funding: Several documented grants support capital campaigns (church construction, athletic centers, surgical simulation suites) or endowed scholarship funds, suggesting the foundation favors investments in permanent infrastructure and sustainable programs over annual operating support.
+6. Multi-year or capital project funding: Several documented grants support capital campaigns (church construction, athletic centers, surgical simulation suites) or endowed scholarship funds, suggesting the foundation favours investments in permanent infrastructure and sustainable programs over annual operating support.

 Key Takeaways for Grant Writers

-This is not an appropriate funder for unsolicited proposals.
+• This is not an appropriate funder for unsolicited proposals.
 The Ryan Foundation operates as a private family foundation without a public application process.
 Grants are made at trustee discretion based on the founders' charitable intent.

-Catholic affiliation is a significant advantage.
+• Catholic affiliation is a significant advantage.
 The foundation's commitment to Catholic education and religious institutions is explicit and sustained across multiple grant cycles.

-Large-scale projects are favored.
-While the median grant is modest, recent grantmaking focuses on transformational gifts of $200,000-$10,000,000 for capital projects, endowments, and program expansions.
+• Large-scale projects are favoured.
+Recent grantmaking focuses on transformational gifts of $200,000-$10,000,000 for capital projects, endowments, and program expansions.

 References